fcipaq/picohero_pplib/README.md

 `int pplInit()`

 This function is called to initialize all the hardware on the *Pico Hero*.
 It’s supposed to be called right at the beginning of `setup()`.
 This also does the bootloader handling (press all three buttons when powering up the *Pico Hero* to enter bootloader mode) – so it’s very important.

-### gbuffers

-All graphics are rendered into objects called graphics buffers (or gbuffers).
-Those contain the information about the image size and color depth as well as a pointer to the actual image data.
-The functions are overloaded to work with 8 bit as well as 16 bit color depths.
-The library does not support rendering graphics (e.g. a line or a circle) directly to the screen.

-`uint16_t  gbuf_get_width(gbuffer8_t buf)`

-Returns the width of a buffer

-`uint16_t  gbuf_get_height(gbuffer8_t buf)`

-Returns the height of a buffer

-`int gbuf_alloc(gbuffer8_t* buf, uint16_t width, uint16_t height, uint8_t colors) `

-Allocates memory to an already existing graphics buffer object.
-Returns *BUF_ERR_NO_RAM* on failure otherwise *BUF_SUCCESS*

-`uint8_t*  gbuf_get_dat_ptr(gbuffer8_t buf)`

-Returns the data pointer of a buffer object.

-`void gbuf_free(gbuffer8_t buf) `

-Frees the data memory of a buffer object.
+On success zero is returned otherwise an error code.
+If the LCD initialization fails, the bootloader is called.

 ### lcdcom